ashinat24/PINspiration/README.md

 - **Update and Delete**: Users can update or delete their uploaded DIYs, allowing for easy management and improvement of their projects.

-- **Search Others' DIYs**: Explore the inspos and DIYs shared by other users.
+- **Search Others' work**: Explore the inspos and DIYs shared by other users.
 Use the search functionality to find projects of interest and gain inspiration from fellow crafters.

 - **Blog**: Read and contribute to the PINspiration blog, where users can share tips, tutorials, and experiences related to various inspirations and projects.